christttto/ios-decal-lab3-snapchat-clone-nav/README.md

 ## Navigation Controllers + Tab bar Controllers ##

 - Create a navigation controller, tab bar controller, and the appropriate segues to handle the remaining navigation between these view controllers in **Main.storyboard**.
 Use the interactive mockup to check that you've completed this step correctly.
 - Create an unwind segue from the "Send" button in **ImagePreviewViewController** to take you back to the **ImagePickerViewController**.
-Here's a nice article on how to create these: [Create Unwind segues in Swift 3](https://medium.com/@mimicatcodes/create-unwind-segues-in-swift-3-8793f7d23c6f)
+Here's a nice article on how to create these: [Create Manual Unwind segues in Swift 3](https://medium.com/@mimicatcodes/create-unwind-segues-in-swift-3-8793f7d23c6f) (works for Swift 4).
 - (optional) The default tab icons are not visually helpful for users.
 Customize the tab icons so that it looks like the image in the Overview section.

 Notes: